Check your apikey, clients, accesses and contexts.

 You may have more than one client code, for instance, in order to differentiate traffic for your B2B/B2C credentials (e.g. client_b2b, client_b2c).
 Since all accesses work with any of your client codes you should make sure you use one or the other according to your needs.
 You can check this information your API Settings.

-If you still don't have a TravelgateX account, you can contact our Sales team here or test our API using our demo credentials:
+If you still don't have a TravelgateX account, sign up now and test our API using our demo credentials:

 - Apikey: 8626cf56-e364-4fd1-4fe0-311e23ac6355